zcash/zcash-gitian/README.md

-## Decide on an ssh keypair for gitian to use when connecting to github
+## Decide on an ssh keypair to use when uploading build signatures to github

 You can generate a keypair specifically for connecting to github like this: